derbartigelady/Tac/README.md

 - Tactix 8 Solar 51mm (..\Releases\fenix851mm)
 - Forerunner 265 (..\Releases\fr265)

-Some Devices share the same Folder - dont worry
+Some Devices share the same Folder - dont worry.

 More Devices can be added - just ask.